Seedfern2002/OptML_TTT/README.md

 To reproduce the results in the report, simply open and run the `run.ipynb` notebook.

+**Note:** Although random seeds are fixed, you may not obtain *exactly* the same results as shown in the report.
+This is due to inherent sources of randomness in PyTorch, as discussed in their [reproducibility guidelines](https://pytorch.org/docs/stable/notes/randomness.html).

 ## Train the Model with Custom Hyperparameters

 To train the model with your own configuration, run: